Gordini T15S: Racing history

 The Type 15S was also a successful sports car.
 In a total of 116 races, this Gordini type achieved 25 overall victories, eleven-second places, and seven third places; there were also 15 class wins.
 The first racing use was in 1949 at the 24-hour race of Spa-Francorchamps.
 Gordini reported two works cars, chassis 0017GCS, and 0018GCS, for Robert Manzon / Yves Giraud-Cabantous and Maurice Trintignant / Pierre Veyron.
 Both vehicles fell out of the race.
-The Czechoslovakian privateer Zdeněk Treybal drove the first race win at the Brno Grand Prix in 1949.
+The Czechoslovak privateer Zdeněk Treybal drove the first race win at the Brno Grand Prix in 1949.

 For many years, the 15S was the vehicle the Gordini works team used in the major international sports car races of the 1950s, although there were consistently no successes.
 So there were only failures at the 24-hour race of Le Mans.
 Victories were achieved at other events.
 Robert Manzon won the 1952 Monaco Grand Prix with the 0018GCS chassis and the Coupe du Salon in Montlhéry with the 0016S.
 Maurice Trintignant remained successful at the Roubaix Grand Prix and at the Agen sports car race.

 The most important success was the overall victory of Robert Manzon at the Pescara Grand Prix in 1956 against intense competition.